seanbaxter/circle/universal/README.md

 obj.length = 4
 ```

 In Standard C++, `sizeof...(identifier)` yields the element count when pointed at a template parameter pack.
-Circle extends this, by first freeing up the grammar to match `sizeof`'s:
+The new `sizeof.` operator has an extended syntax and works on tuple-like entities:
-* `sizeof... unary-expression` - Match a unary-expression.
+* `sizeof. unary-expression` - Match a unary-expression.
-* `sizeof...(type-id)` - Match a type-id.
+* `sizeof.(type-id)` - Match a type-id.

-If the indicated expression or type is a parameter pack, this operator continues to work as expected.
-If the indicated expression is a pack structured binding, `sizeof...` yields the number of elements in the binding.
-Otherwise, `sizeof...` returns the number of members of the destructured operand type.

-That is, `sizeof...` returns:
-* Elements in a parameter pack.
+Dependeng on its operand, `sizeof.` returns:
 * Elements in a pack structured binding.
 * Elements in a tuple-like type.
 * Length of an array.